open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 Our objective is to add a custom CSS class to the application's root `div` from our React UI.

 To obtain a reference to the root `div`, we need the service implementing `"runtime.ApplicationContext"`.
-Thus, we edit our app's `build.config.mjs`:
+Thus, we edit our app's `build.config.mjs` to state that the UI requires a reference of the service:

 ```js
 // src/apps/empty/build.config.mjs